tikv/pd/pdctl/README.md

 run:

-    ./pdctl store -d  -u 127.0.0.1:2379 show all stores status. '-u' specify the pd address, it can be overwritten by envirment variours like `export PD_ADDR=127.0.0.1:2379`
+    ./pdctl store -d  -u 127.0.0.1:2379 show all stores status. '-u' specify the pd address, it can be overwritten by environment variours like `export PD_ADDR=127.0.0.1:2379`

 ### Flags
 #### --pd,-u